 A lot has happened at Ubuntu after the announcement of Unity’s departure.
-But I am not going to dwell on it again.
-What we know for a fact that Unity desktop environment is going away after more than 6 years of development.
+But I am not going to dwell on it.

-While a number of people have a strong dislike for Unity, there are many who consider it as one of the best desktop environments.
-I am one of them.
-Honestly, I am sad to see Unity go like this.
-I have always liked the Unity interface, don’t judge me for that :)
+While a number of people had a strong dislike for Unity, there are many who considered it as one of the best desktop environments.
+And, I am one of them.
+Honestly, I was sad to see Unity go like this because I have always liked the Unity interface, don’t judge me for that :)

 1. United GNOME Theme

 It all started as a concept.
 Someone shared a mockup of Ubuntu Unity style GNOME desktop.

 The concept was visually so stunning that some people even suggested that Ubuntu should use it for their 18.04 LTS release.

 A developer worked on a GTK theme that looks similar to the above mockup, all within 48 hours.

 The GTK theme called ‘United GNOME’ was quite impressive.
 You can use it with GNOME to resemble the Unity look.

 It hasn’t been maintained/updated for more than a year – so feel free to test it out if you want.

 2. Enjade Desktop: Unity looks on top of KDE Plasma